The half-filled extended Hubbard model on a square lattice: Phase boundaries from determinant quantum Monte Carlo simulations: Conclusions

-In summary, we have have resolved long standing issues relative to the ground state phase diagram of the half-filled extended Hubbard model on a square lattice, such as the pairing symmetries of the superconducting phase, and locations of phase boundaries in all four quadrants of the $U-V$ plane.
+In summary, we have resolved long standing issues relative to the ground state phase diagram of the half-filled extended Hubbard model on a square lattice, such as the pairing symmetries of the superconducting phase, and locations of phase boundaries in all four quadrants of the $U-V$ plane.
 Indeed, through our DQMC simulations, accurate boundaries involving antiferromagnetic, charge-density wave, $s$-wave and $d$-wave superconducting, and phase-separated phases were determined.
-The presence of a $d$-wave superconducting phase over a reasonably wide region in the parameter space adds credence to the use of the EHM as a minimal single-band model to describe the high-$T_c$ cuprates\,\cite{Scalapino12}.
-Also worth noticing is that the `minus-sign' problem of QMC simulations was overcome by performing extensive simulations, and by using the recently proposed connection between critical points and strong dips in $\avs$.
+It is worth emphasizing that the `minus-sign' problem of QMC simulations was overcome by performing extensive simulations, and by using the recently proposed connection between critical points and strong dips in $\avs$.
 Indeed, the multitude of phases in the diagram allowed us to verify that dips in $\avs$ only occur at transitions involving different universality classes, such as AFM-CDW, AFM-SC, SC-PS, and CDW-SC, but not between $s$- and $d$-waves.

+We have also determined the critical temperatures for the CDW and $s$-wave superconducting phases.
+For the CDW phase, we found that for fixed $U$ the critical temperature increases sharply with $V$, reaching higher $T_c$'s than in other electronic models for CDW's such as the Holstein model.
+Hopefully these findings will stimulate experiments with ultracold atoms interacting beyond on-site couplings: phase transitions at temperatures within a feasible range could be probed with a quantum gas microscope.

+The presence of a $d$-wave superconducting ground state over a reasonably wide region of the parameter space has bearings on the high-$T_c$ cuprates, particularly in the $U>0$, $V<0$ region.
+Our analyses of the finite temperature data for the $d$-wave structure factor suggests $\beta_c$ somewhat larger than 10 (in dimensionless units), which is consistent with actual data for the cuprates; note that the $T_c$'s predicted here for the $s$-wave pairing in the $U<0$, $V<0$ region are much higher than those for $d$-wave.
+These results add credence to the use of the EHM as a minimal single-band model (with $U>0$ and $V<0$) to describe the high-$T_c$ cuprates\,\cite{Scalapino12}.
+Nonetheless, a more stringent test would be to investigate the properties of the current in the doped regime.